 - Hepatotomy: generally successful approach, but improvements in percutaneous techniques make it secondary management in most cases.

-- Medical management: consider in patients at high risk for drainage procedures or with small/multiple abscesses not amenable to drainage.
+- Medical management: consider in patients at high risk for drainage procedures or with small/multiple abscesses (< 3-5 cm in diameter) not amenable to drainage.

 - Empiric coverage should include Enterobacteriaceae, enterococci, anaerobes, and in certain situations staphylococci and streptococci.

 - In a stable patient antibiotics may be deferred until post-aspiration/drainage to increase culture yield.

 - Consider empiric antifungal treatment in immunosuppressed patients at risk for chronic disseminated candidiasis (CDC, a.k.a. hepatosplenic candidiasis, also see C. albicans module).